Reina Miura: Openweight career

 Miura made her amateur mixed martial arts debut against Nao DATE at Deep Jewels 10 on November 22, 2015.
 The fight was ruled a no contest, as Miura had missed weight before the fight.

 Miura made her professional debut against Eriko Iwamoto, in a 165 lbs catchweight bout, at Deep Jewels 14 on November 3, 2016.
 She won the fight by a first-round technical submission.
 Prior to the fight, Miura left the Keishukai HEARTS and began training at Reversal Gym Tachikawa Alpha.
 It was from this fight onward that she began to compete under the ringname "King Miura" as well.

 Miura made her lightweight debut against Shayna Baszler at Deep Jewels 15 on February 25, 2017.
 She won the fight by unanimous decision.

 Miura made her Rizin and openweight debut against Jazzy Gabert at Rizin FF 5: Sakura on April 16, 2017.
 She won the fight by a second-round submission, forcing Gabert to tap six seconds before the end of the round.

 Miura was scheduled to face the professional wrestler Kristin Handel in a 164 lbs catchweight bout at Deep Jewels 16 on May 20, 2017.
-Handel came into the fight with a 23 cm height and 15kg weight advantage.
+Handel came into the fight with a 23 cm height and 15 kg weight advantage.
 Nevertheless, Miura won the fight by a first-round technical knockout.

 Miura was scheduled to face Lei'D Tapa, another professional wrestler, at Rizin World Grand Prix 2017 Opening Round - Part 1 on July 30, 2017.
 She won the fight by unanimous decision.
 Prior to the fight, Miura left Reversal Gym Tachikawa Alpha and began training at FIGHT CLUB 428.

 Miura was scheduled to face Young Ji Kim at Deep 79 Impact on September 16, 2017.
 She won the fight by a first-round armbar submission.

 Miura was scheduled to face Crystal Stokes at Rizin World Grand Prix 2017: Opening Round - Part 2 on October 15, 2017.
 She won the fight by unanimous decision.